mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 Changes
 -------

-- Mantid is aware of the chage to file naming for Vesuvio, you can continue to use EVS or VESUVIO as a prefeix when rtying to load files from this instrument, and Mantid will map that to the correct filenames.
+- Mantid is aware of the change to file naming for Vesuvio, you can continue to use EVS or VESUVIO as a prefix when trying to load files from this instrument, and Mantid will map that to the correct filenames.

 Algorithms